Guidance for businesses who have unregistered Community designs.

 UK design right will continue after 1 January 2021 and will function alongside continuing and supplementary unregistered design.

-Current law states that a UK design right can be established in the following circumstances:
+Until the end of the transition period UK design right can be established in the following circumstances:

 - by an individual who is resident in the EU

 - by a business formed under the laws of an EU member state

 - where first disclosure of the design occurs in an EU member state